New York Estate Administration Lawyer

 When a person dies in New York, specialized courts in each county, known as Surrogate’s Courts, oversee the distribution of that person’s assets to the proper persons under New York law.
 The exact process used by the courts depends on the size of the estate and whether the person had a valid will in place or not.
-The Hudson Valley wills and estates attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP are thoroughly familiar with all the different processes and have extensive experience in probate and estate administration in Ulster County and surrounding areas.
-If you are the executor of a will or administrator of an estate, count on our firm to guide you through the process of New York estate administration, to ensure you complete your duties successfully and fulfill the wishes of the deceased.
+The New York estate administration lawyer of Rusk, Wadlin, Heppner & Martuscello, LLP is thoroughly familiar with all the different processes and has extensive experience in probate and estate administration in Ulster County and surrounding areas.
+If you are the executor of a will or administrator of an estate, count on our estate administration lawyer to guide you through the process of New York estate administration, to ensure you complete your duties successfully and fulfill the wishes of the deceased.

 Types of Estate Administration in New York

-- Probate – If the person left a will, the estate will be administered through probate.
-Probate is the court-supervised process used to prove the will valid and give effect to its terms, and to resolve any will contests or challenges that arise.
+Probate – If the person left a will, the estate will be administered through probate.
+Probate is the court-supervised process used to prove the will valid and give effect to its terms, and to resolve any challenges that arise.

 Duties of an Estate Administrator

 Notify Creditors and Heirs or Beneficiaries – Sometimes all the proper heirs can be easily identified, but other times it takes the skilled assistance of a lawyer or forensic genealogist to discover and track down all the heirs.
 In cases where the heirs are listed by class instead of by name, or where there is no will at all, the estate administrator will need to be especially careful not to incorrectly distribute estate proceeds.

 Catalog and Value the Estate – It is the duty of the administrator to identify the deceased’s property, keep it safe, and determine its value, often with the help of a real estate appraiser or other expert in the case of valuable jewelry, art or other possessions.